 In 2015 I made SoundHide.
-This is a structure built out of straw bales to acoustically screen the listener from the very noisy road that passes the River Waveney Study Centre run by the River Waveney Trust (the old Otter Trust) at Earsham near Bungay on the Norfolk/Suffolk border.
+This is a structure built out of straw bales to acoustically screen the listener from the very noisy road that passed the River Waveney Study Centre now the Earsham Wetlands Centre at Earsham near Bungay on the Norfolk/Suffolk border.

 I was asked to make a sound installation for the Sculpture trail at the centre by Waveney and Blyth Arts.
 But my first thought was, how can I make a sound installation that competes with the road.
 I had been thinking of making a SoundHide for some time and this seemed the ideal opportunity to realise it.